elvinnguyen/CardMatchingGame/README.md

 ## Known Issues
 - There is no way to pause the game, we will introduce a system that will allow the player to pause the game
-- The user cannot adjust his timer, right now the only way to adjust the times is through changing the code in FXMemoryGame.java
+- The user cannot adjust the timer.
+Right now the only way to adjust the times is through changing the code in FXMemoryGame.java
 - There are no sound effects for getting a matching pair or wrong pair.

 ---